jkhuhnke11/generative-art-processing/README.md

 # generative-art-processing
 A collection of generative artworks created using Processing.
 Some pieces created using Python, others created with P5JS.
+Feel free to use any of this code to learn from or to make your own pieces.

 Perlin Noise Circles